rbind/blog.jemu.name/content/post/2018-08-18-yet-another-mastodon-post.md

 tags:
   - twitter
   - mastodon
-description: "Rambling about Mastodon and how it's not Twitter, in many ways."
+description: 'Rambling about Mastodon and how it’s not Twitter, in many ways.'
 enable_mathjax: no
 enable_katex: no
 ---